Azharhayat271/azhar-innovaxel-hayat/README.md

 A full-stack URL shortening application built with the **MERN stack (MongoDB, Express.js, React.js, Node.js)**.
 This project allows users to create, manage, and track short URLs, similar to Bitly.

+## All source code is in the Dev branch please use dev branch to inspect the source code.

 > Designed for the Innovaxel ASE ssignment.

 ## 📦 Features